 "It'd be suicide," said Zoe.

-"Shun-shen duh gao-wahn …" said Kaylee over the radio.
+"Shun-shen duh gao-wahn …" murmured Kaylee over the radio.

 He and Badger were engaged in a staring contest.
-Mal said in a low voice, "For a lousy hundred you'd have me risk our lives just to pick up a lousy two-bit outlaw?
+"For a lousy hundred you'd have me risk our lives just to pick up a lousy two-bit outlaw?
 I knew this was a set-up.
 We’re outta here."

 Mal spun about and marched up into his grill, an inch away.
 "They leave us alone because we leave them alone!
 We stay out of the Core.
 Out, the opposite of in.
 Get it?"